Frigid weather stretches on with relief in sight for DC area

 It will be dry and cold all day Monday with afternoon high temperatures well below average, in the upper 20s to low 30s.
 Many neighborhoods will stay below freezing all day long, according to 7News First Meteorologist Eileen Whelan.

-Monday night expect another bitterly cold night with lows in the teens in the suburbs to low 20s downtown, Whelan said.
-Areas of ice and frost are possible.
+Expect another bitterly cold night Monday with lows in the teens in the suburbs to low 20s downtown, Whelan said.
+Those temperatures could make for some ice and frost.

-Later this week, temperatures will be much warmer and average for this time of year.
 On Wednesday, afternoon highs will climb above average for the first time since the day before Thanksgiving, Whelan said.
-The milder weather will be nice for holiday shopping, traveling, and more.
+Highs are expected to be in the mid-50s with a light breeze.

 FORECAST